gmagno/spyci/README.rst

 ::

-    $ pip install spr  # it is recommended to this in a virtual environment
+    $ pip install spyci  # it is recommended to this in a virtual environment

 From the github repo